 A fork terminal can only be used with the proper type of crimper which will give the strongest connection possible.
 This ensures the proper pressure and a long lasting connection.
 The most versatile crimper we offer is the VTTR50 which can crimp any fork terminal available other than the non-insulated types.
 If you need to crimp non-insulated terminals for your application, use our VT3120CT which can work with every fork terminal available.
+Make sure that you have the correct tool to handle your crimp connectors or electrical wire connectors.
 Both of these tools work exceptionally well with a fork terminal.
 We use both of these tools on our production lines which just goes to show how much trust we put into these tools.
 If we trust them enough to use them on our products, you can trust them as well.

 What types of fork terminals are available?

 Pacer carries fork terminal wire connectors in 22-18 AWG, 16-14 AWG, and 12-10 AWG in both flanged and locking styles.
 This means that you can get 12-10 AWG locking fork terminals or 22-18 flanged fork terminals.
 We offer many of our fork terminals in heat shrink, nylon, vinyl, and non-insulated body styles.
 In this way, we ensure that you can get the exact type of fork terminal that you are looking for.
 One question that we frequently receive is how important the insulation type is.